Valerius Maximus (c.20 BC - c.50 AD)

 Hardly anything is known of Valerius Maximus, other than the fact that he wrote Memorable Deeds and Sayings, a miscellaneous collection of facts and anecdotes in nine books.
 It is organized to illustrate great examples of various vices and virtues.

 Used to serve as a repertory for rhetoricians and teachers, it yet still contains a few gems on Roman history and her institutions.

 "The divine wrath is slow indeed in vengeance, but it makes up for its tardiness by the severity of the punishment."

-Valerius Maximus compiled his handbook of notable deeds and sayings during the reign of Tiberius (A.D.
-14--37).
-The collection was very popular in the Renaissance and has recently attracted renewed scholarly attention.
+Valerius Maximus compiled his handbook of notable deeds and sayings during the reign of the emperor Tiberius (14-37 AD).
+The collection was very popular in the Renaissance, and has recently attracted renewed scholarly attention.